pimpadev/lordflix/README.md

 ### Basic configuration

-Access the server to perform the following configurations. **The order is important.**
+Access the server to perform the following configurations. **The order is important.** I'm not joking.
+It is.

 *You need [help](guides/connect-via-ssh.md)?*